 - Variance – Most providers try to cater to a wide audience by producing a mix of low, medium and high variance games.
 In some cases, we’ve seen games that have been designed to behave like high variance slots but have the potential of low variance slots.
 Not the best combination.

 - Bonus frequency and RTP – How long do we have to wait in between the features?
 Some providers are known to have significantly lower bonus frequencies than others.
 RTP is also a crucial factor that we look at.
 As a general rule, an RTP of 96%+ is still considered to be the average and anything below that number is typically viewed upon as negative by the casino community.
-However, we do understand that tough regulations have had a major impact on the industry, causing loss of revenue, which in turn may be causing the RTP to creep downwards.
-This is not necessarily the game providers or casino operators fault, but a direct result of stringent regulation.
+However, we do understand that tough regulations have had a major impact on the industry, causing a loss in revenue, which in turn may be causing the RTP to creep downwards.
+This is not necessarily the game providers’ or casino operators’ fault, but a direct result of stringent regulation.